cwise24/snopsy/docs/module3/3_vault.rst

     Log_path = ~/ansible_lab
     vault_password_file = .vault.key

 Now you may create new files by using ``ansible-vault create <filename>``, this will create the new file and open vim.
-This new file will use the passphrase from our previouly generated file
+This new file will use the passphrase from our previously generated file
 ``.vault.key``

 Another way to encrypt a new file is ``ansible-vault create <filename>`` or an existing file ``ansible-vault encrypt <filename>`` and you will be prompted for the new passphrase